Jared Ingersoll Sr.

-Jared Ingersoll (1722, in Milford, Connecticut – August 1781, in New Haven, Connecticut) gained notoriety in Connecticut as agent for the Stamp Act of 1765.
+Jared Ingersoll (1722 – August 1781) gained notoriety in Connecticut as agent for the Stamp Act of 1765.

 Biography

-Jared Ingersoll Sr. was descended from John Ingersoll Sr. (1626–1684), who was born in Edworth, Bedfordshire, England and settled in the Massachusetts Bay Colony.
+Jared Ingersoll Sr. was descended from John Ingersoll Sr. (1626–1684), who was born in Edworth, Bedfordshire, England and settled in Massachusetts.
 He graduated from Yale in 1742.
 After his graduation, he stayed at Yale for a year as a Berkeley scholar, and then settled in New Haven and opened a legal practice, reaching a prominent position in the bar of New Haven County within a dozen years.
 By 1757, he held the office of King's Attorney, and in May 1758, the colonial legislature appointed him agent for Connecticut Colony at the English court, mainly to negotiate reimbursement for recent expenditures in the French and Indian War.
 He was resident in London working on this task from January 1759 until May 1760, when he resigned and returned to Connecticut.
 In October 1764, he returned to England to deliver a load of masts from the Connecticut River, and to advise his successor as agent.

 In 1765, he arrived in Boston from England charged with the commission of stamp agent for Connecticut, a position Benjamin Franklin had advised him to accept.
 After the demonstrations against the obnoxious act in various parts of the colonies, Ingersoll, assured of the governor's protection, tried to reason the people of New Haven into forbearance.
 Surrounding his house, they demanded him to resign.
 "I know not if I have the power to resign," he replied.
 He promised, however, that he would return any stamps that he received or leave the matter to their decision.
 He was finally compelled to offer his resignation.
 His actions not satisfying the people of other sections of Connecticut, he resolved to place himself under the protection of the legislature in Hartford, in order to save his house from an attack.